IBM/ibmcloud-hpc-tutorials/content/03-bursting/02-setup.md

 tags: ["burst"]
 ---

-et up the LSF multi-cluster and job forwarding.
+Set up the LSF multi-cluster and job forwarding.
 This tutorial assumes that the small on-premise cluster labeled with "OnPremiseCluster" uses a subnet `192.168.3.0/24`.
 The cluster runs a master node at `192.168.3.21` (on-premise-master) and two single-CPU workers (i.e., up to two CPUs are available for jobs).
 The cloud cluster labeled with "HPCCluster" uses a subnet `10.248.0.32/27` and its master uses `10.248.0.37` (icgen2host-10-248-0-37) without any static workers created.
 Both of the configuration directories are in `/opt/ibm/lsf/conf`, but you can change the directory depending on your cluster configuration.

 1. The following is an example of the `/etc/hosts` file for the cloud cluster.
 You need to make sure that the hostnames for the LSF masters are DNS-resolvable.